The SMS Marketer’s Guide to Conversational Commerce 2.0

 Registration takes only 24-48 hours, and you should be able to use your code in compliance with both the CTIA and TCPA immediately after it is registered.

 According to the CTIA guidelines, you are required to let consumers know that data rates and carrier fees may apply to the texts they receive from your brand.
 This can be as simple as saying in your first text to consumers, “Msg & data rates may apply.”
+This verbiage should also appear in your compliant opt-in language.

 The TCPA is in place for consumer protection.
 One really good way to make sure you don’t end up in court over your text messages is to simply not annoy the people who are signed up for it.
 One way to do that is no to send messages at inappropriate times.